waterbearlang/waterbear/README.md

 The motivation for this project is to reduce syntax errors in the same way that garbage collection has reduced memory errors, or bounds checking has reduced overrun errors.

 The look and feel is different from Scratch, which is implemented in Squeak Smalltalk's Morphic environment.
 Scratch Blocks are intended to use web technologies naturally, without trying to force them into a different paradigm.
 In other words, this project is attempting to create blocks in a web-centric way.
+Waterbear is also trying to be easy to use on both desktop/laptop browsers and on iPads and smart phones.

 ## Todo

+✓ Move from popup dialog to sidebar with zooming interface
+* Remove all dragging, use selected element and click/touch
+* Switch from jQuery to Zepto
+* Zoom into script view
+* Toggle between control views for different sprites / stage
+* Toggle between script/skin/sound views for a specific sprite
 * Visual distinctiveness of value blocks and slots (right/left for values, top/bottom of slots)
 * Test on iPad (fixing drag'n'drop on touch devices requires research)
 * Get rid of double-handling clicks (inserting multiple blocks per click)
 * Reduce padding in value blocks
-* Remove blocks by dragging off script workspace
+* Remove blocks delete key or trash icon
-* Close menu popover on menu click, if open
 * Create a larger script workspace, with scrollbars
-* Tabs for different sections: scripts, sounds, costumes
 * Multiple script blocks (allows one per sprite, for instance)
 * Higher-level description of a language
 * Force blocks into two columns